God is Love

 "And God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs, and for seasons, and for days and years:" (Gen 1:14)

 The word here translated "seasons" comes from the Hebrew word "moed" which means appointed times.
 The heavenly bodies served to remind Adam (before sin) of his appointments with God.
 Remember that man was created for fellowship with God.
-They had that relationship until sin spoiled the relationship.
+They had that relationship until sin - their demonstrated distrust of God - spoiled it.

 God's Law After Sin